PapaCharlie9/insane-limits/README.md

     bool IsCommand(String text);                //checks if the given text start with one of these characters: !/@?
     String ExtractCommand(String text);         //if given text starts with one of these charactets !/@? it removes them String ExtractCommandPrefix(String text);   //if given text starts with one of these chracters !/@? it returns the character

+    /* This method checks if the currently in-game player with matching name has a Procon account on the Procon instance controlling this game server.
+Returns False if the name does not match any of the players currently joined to the game server.
+       The canBan value is set to true if the player can temporary ban or permanently ban.
+    */
+    bool CheckAccount(String name, out bool canKill, out bool canKick, out bool canBan, out bool canMove, out bool canChangeLevel);

+    /* This method looks in the internal player's list for player with matching name.
+     * If fuzzy argument is set to true, it will find the player name that best matches the given name *
+     /
+    PlayerInfoInterface GetPlayer(String name, bool fuzzy);

     /*
      * Creates a file in ProCOn's directory  (InsaneLimits.dump)